Niroth36/SimpleEshop/GITOPS.md

 ### ArgoCD Sync Fails

 1. Check the ArgoCD logs for errors
-2. Verify that the GitOps repository is accessible
+2. Verify that the repository is accessible
 3. Ensure that the Kubernetes manifests are valid
 4. Check the ArgoCD application status for specific error messages